Read-Write Separation¶

 Create

-:public class ApplicationDbContextCreator(IShardingProvider provider) : IDbContextCreator { public DbContext CreateDbContext(DbContext shellDbContext, ShardingDbContextOptions shardingDbContextOptions) { var outDbContext = (ApplicationDbContext)shellDbContext; var dbContext = new ApplicationDbContext( (DbContextOptions<ApplicationDbContext>)shardingDbContextOptions.DbContextOptions, outDbContext.Mediator); if (dbContext is IShardingTableDbContext shardingTableDbContext) { shardingTableDbContext.RouteTail = shardingDbContextOptions.RouteTail; } _ = dbContext.Model; return dbContext; } public DbContext GetShellDbContext(IShardingProvider shardingProvider) { return shardingProvider.GetRequiredService<ApplicationDbContext>(); } }
+ApplicationDbContextCreator:public class ApplicationDbContextCreator(IShardingProvider provider) : IDbContextCreator { public DbContext CreateDbContext(DbContext shellDbContext, ShardingDbContextOptions shardingDbContextOptions) { var outDbContext = (ApplicationDbContext)shellDbContext; var dbContext = new ApplicationDbContext( (DbContextOptions<ApplicationDbContext>)shardingDbContextOptions.DbContextOptions, outDbContext.Mediator); if (dbContext is IShardingTableDbContext shardingTableDbContext) { shardingTableDbContext.RouteTail = shardingDbContextOptions.RouteTail; } _ = dbContext.Model; return dbContext; } public DbContext GetShellDbContext(IShardingProvider shardingProvider) { return shardingProvider.GetRequiredService<ApplicationDbContext>(); } } -

 Remove the

-registration method:builder.Services.AddDbContext<ApplicationDbContext>(options => { options.UseMySql(builder.Configuration.GetConnectionString("Mysql"), new MySqlServerVersion(new Version(8, 0, 34)), b => { b.MigrationsAssembly(typeof(Program).Assembly.FullName); }); });
+AddDbContextregistration method:builder.Services.AddDbContext<ApplicationDbContext>(options => { options.UseMySql(builder.Configuration.GetConnectionString("Mysql"), new MySqlServerVersion(new Version(8, 0, 34)), b => { b.MigrationsAssembly(typeof(Program).Assembly.FullName); }); }); -

 Use

-:builder.Services.AddShardingDbContext<ApplicationDbContext>() .UseConfig(op => { op.ThrowIfQueryRouteNotMatch = true; op.UseShardingQuery((conStr, builder) => { builder.UseMySql(conStr, new MySqlServerVersion(new Version(8, 0, 34))); }); op.UseShardingTransaction((con, builder) => { builder.UseMySql(con, new MySqlServerVersion(new Version(8, 0, 34))); }); op.AddDefaultDataSource("ds0", builder.Configuration.GetConnectionString("Mysql")); // Configure write database op.AddReadWriteSeparation(sp => new Dictionary<string, IEnumerable<string>> // Configure read-only databases { { "ds0", [builder.Configuration.GetConnectionString("Mysql-Read1"), builder.Configuration.GetConnectionString("Mysql-Read2")] } }, readStrategyEnum: ReadStrategyEnum.Loop, defaultEnableBehavior: ReadWriteDefaultEnableBehavior.DefaultDisable, defaultPriority: 10, readConnStringGetStrategy: ReadConnStringGetStrategyEnum.LatestFirstTime ); }) .ReplaceService<IDbContextCreator, ApplicationDbContextCreator>() .AddShardingCore();
+AddShardingDbContextfor registration.
+The following configuration sets up two read-only databases for the data source namedds0:builder.Services.AddShardingDbContext<ApplicationDbContext>() .UseConfig(op => { op.ThrowIfQueryRouteNotMatch = true; op.UseShardingQuery((conStr, builder) => { builder.UseMySql(conStr, new MySqlServerVersion(new Version(8, 0, 34))); }); op.UseShardingTransaction((con, builder) => { builder.UseMySql(con, new MySqlServerVersion(new Version(8, 0, 34))); }); op.AddDefaultDataSource("ds0", builder.Configuration.GetConnectionString("Mysql")); // Configure write database op.AddReadWriteSeparation(sp => new Dictionary<string, IEnumerable<string>> // Configure read-only databases { { "ds0", [builder.Configuration.GetConnectionString("Mysql-Read1"), builder.Configuration.GetConnectionString("Mysql-Read2")] } }, readStrategyEnum: ReadStrategyEnum.Loop, defaultEnableBehavior: ReadWriteDefaultEnableBehavior.DefaultDisable, defaultPriority: 10, readConnStringGetStrategy: ReadConnStringGetStrategyEnum.LatestFirstTime ); }) .ReplaceService<IDbContextCreator, ApplicationDbContextCreator>() .AddShardingCore();

 Reference Documentation¶